ydereck/hpr_battery_paper/README.md

-# hpr_battery_paper
+# Battery Entry and the Cost of Grid Stability

+Conference draft by Dereck Yang.

-SGE conference draft on Hornsdale Power Reserve, FCAS prices, and counterfactual dispatch in the NEM
+This paper studies how the entry of the Hornsdale Power Reserve affected FCAS and energy prices in South Australia, using counterfactual dispatch in Australia’s National Electricity Market.